-- 1. Formalising Network

-- a) Developing a consensus on objective and Terms of Reference
+- and day a balancika carriete 1.
+Formalising Network - a) Developing a consensus on objective and Terms of Reference b) Membership (c) Formation of 4 sub-groups

-- b) Membership

-- c) Formation of 4 sub-groups

-- d) Allocation of responsibilities

-- e) Clarification of voluntary involvement in Network
+- d) Allocation of responsibilities - e) Clarification of voluntary involvement in Network

-- 2. Meeting of sub-groups

-- a.
-Identification of priorities

-- b.
-Collation and review of existing data/activities
+- 2. Meeting of sub-groups and a sub-group and a sub-group - b.
+Collation and review of existing data/activities - c.

-- c.
 Developing of framework of action and strategy